Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Introduction

+In addition to the A/B tests settings where the statistical inference task for the unknown optimal objective function value is a natural need, this task may also be relevant to other simulation optimization and stochastic optimization tasks.
+If the application goal is to solely find the optimizer (i.e., the best decision/action to take), then such statistical inference task would not be necessary to focus on.
+However, if one also concerns about whether the objective function value under the optimal decision is better than some threshold value, then this statistical inference task would be of direct relevance.

+We provide a brief discussion on the connection and trade-off between the two tasks --- abbreviated and referred to as optimization and statistical inference.
+On the one hand, we need to find a good estimator of $\theta^*$, and this goal can generally be effectively achieved by standard zeroth-order simulation/stochastic optimization algorithms under convexity assumptions.
+On the other hand, samples adaptively acquired by standard algorithms generally focus on construct gradient estimators, whereas these samples may not be sufficiently representative to provide a good estimator for the optimal objective value $\mu(\theta^*)$, which is crucially needed for statistical inference.
+We provide accurate analysis and discussion in the main body of the work.

-Our main results can be summarized as follows.
+The results of this work can be summarized as follows.

-\begin{enumerate} \item We argue that even though classical zeroth-order simulation optimization or stochastic optimization algorithms can be used to asymptotically find the optimizer at fast rates under a strongly convex assumption on the objective function, they do not come up with a central limit theorem that can be used for valid statistical inference due to a non-vanishing bias. \item We fix this gap by providing a new optimization algorithm that on one hand maintains the same fast convergence rate and on the other hand permits the establishment of a valid central limit theorem with vanishing bias that can be used to construct asymptotically valid confidence intervals.
-The new algorithm strategically draws four noisy function value to construct gradient and estimate the objective function value, instead of the classical finite difference gradient estimator based on two draws of noisy function value. \item We prove under a strong convexity assumption that our proposed algorithm enjoys a convergence rate of $O(T^{-\frac{1}{3}+\varepsilon})$ for any arbitrary small $\varepsilon>0$ on the estimator for the optimizer, and simultaneously enjoys an almost optimal central limit theorem (CLT) for the estimated optimal objective function value, a CLT that is almost as good as if the optimal treatment parameter were known in advance.
-We conduct numerical experiments to illustrate the theoretical findings. \end{enumerate}
+\begin{enumerate} \item We consider and formulate the dual tasks of optimization and statistical inference, which consists of (i) solving a simulation optimization problem with only noisy function value evaluations (i.e., zero-th order) and (ii) a need to establish central limit theorems for the estimated optimal function value.
+We argue that even though classical zeroth-order simulation optimization or stochastic optimization algorithms can be used to asymptotically find the optimizer at fast rates under a strongly convex assumption on the objective function, they do not come up with a central limit theorem that can be used for valid statistical inference due to a non-vanishing bias.
+Such bias is generally difficult to quantify, if not impossible at all. \item We fix this gap by providing a new optimization algorithm that on the one hand maintains the same fast convergence rate and on the other hand permits the establishment of a valid central limit theorem with vanishing bias that can be used to construct asymptotically valid confidence intervals.
+The new algorithm strategically draws four noisy function values to construct estimators for the gradient and for the objective function value, instead of the classical finite difference gradient estimator based on two draws of noisy function values.